 Common resources alone do not magically foster harmony.
 Rather, they create interdependency.
 The more our lives are lived through public spaces and other commons, the more entwined we become.
 But the flip side is that if we forget to trust in this entanglement, it shrivels.
 If public spaces and collective resources are characterised by mutual reliance, then as our capacity to trust diminishes, the potential for such spaces will diminish in step.
 Soon, our public spaces end up belonging to the users who can assert the most forceful claims, while the rest of us retreat.
 In the process, we forget how to talk to one another, and we forget that finding common ground is possible.

 Our struggle for fairer, more inclusive cities has been a necessary one, but it’s largely been fought in the language of individual claims.
 The greater challenge facing us now is how to stitch these different entitlements back together into a more cohesive whole.
-Acknowledging and acting on this interdependency does not necessarily limit our freedom – it can expand it, as we learn how to live and work with and through others.Make a donation
+Acknowledging and acting on this interdependency does not necessarily limit our freedom – it can expand it, as we learn how to live and work with and through others.Support Aeon: make a one-off donation